Instagram Model Caroline O’Mahony Shows Off Her Booty In Quarantine Workout Videos

 Legs&Abs at home ????????
 Made the most of the warm weather today and did my home workout outside, probably should have sweeped the patio but we’ll ignore that lol ????
 All you need is a set of dumbells and a step for these movements!
 I did each exercise for 1 minute with a 30 second rest between each one and repeated the circuit 4 times.
 Also, swipe to see Oscar surprise me on my last set ????????
 Outfit: @alphalete , code Caroline ???????? #homeworkout #glutes #abs #abworkout

 The YouTube star grabbed two dumbbells for her third exercise.
 O’Mahony held the weights up to her shoulders as she did squats.
-Each repetition accentuated her shapely derriere.
+Each repetition accentuated her shapely derrière.
 In the fourth clip, the model went back to a push-up position on the step, but this time she raised the opposite arm forward as she re-positioned her weight and lifted one of her legs.
-O’Mahony was joined by her dog, Oscar, in the final video.
-She sat down on the ground and lifted her legs side-to-side over a dumbbell which was sitting upright in front of her.
-The model added instructions for the exercises in the caption for her post.
+She was joined by her dog, Oscar, in the final video.
+She sat down on the ground and lifted her legs side-to-side over a dumbbell, which was sitting upright in front of her.
+She added instructions for the exercises in the caption of her post.

-Many of O’Mahony’s 670,000 Instagram followers appreciated the tips, and the post earned over 13,000 likes in just over two hours after going live.
+Many of O’Mahony’s 670,000 Instagram followers appreciated the tips and the post earned over 13,000 likes in just over two hours.
 There were more than 100 comments as fans flooded her replies with peach and fire emoji.
 She received compliments on her outfit and gratitude for sharing the at-home workout.

-“Killer session for sure,” a female fan wrote while adding a weight-lifting emoji.
+“Killer session for sure,” a female fan wrote, adding a weight-lifting emoji to her comment.

-As covered by The Inquisitr, O’Mahony shared another home workout post earlier this month.
-These exercises targeted the lower body.
-Those clips had over 25,000 likes.
+As covered by The Inquisitr, O’Mahony shared another home workout earlier this month.
+That post’s exercises targeted the lower body and has garnered over 25,000 likes to date.

 View this post on Instagram